Bigger isn’t always better.

 It’s weird that we almost only talk about our jobs and the weather with strangers.
 And for some reason, larger gatherings make it easy for this to happen.

 A smaller group means you get to skip the small talk and instead, discuss something more meaningful.
-It also means you’re able to have discussions as a group, instead of only the person sitting beside you.
-Plus, you’ll never be awkwardly left out of a conversation again!
+It also means you’re able to have discussions as a group, instead of only with the person sitting beside you.
+And most importantly, you’ll never be awkwardly left out of a conversation again!

 Make it a mission to avoid talking about someone’s work or personal relationships, and ask questions that stimulate thought or conversation.

-For example, yesterday at a picnic with an old friend from university, we discussed the topic of how and if we’ve changed much over the past ten years.
+For example, yesterday at a picnic with an old university friend, we discussed the topic of how and if we’ve changed much over the past ten years.
 It was introspective and refreshing to look back on how we’ve evolved over the years.